hmattinson/Dissertation_Excello/README.md

   * m: move the number of cells specified forward e.g. m3
 * Dynamics:
   * ppp, pp, p, mp, mf, f, ff, fff
-* Jumps
+* Jumps j:
-  * j: jump to a cell (that cell will also be played) e.g. jB2
+  * absolute jumps e.g. 'jB2' - jump to a cell (that cell will also be played)
+  * relative jumps e.g. 'j-14+4' (jump 14 cells left and 4 cells down) - two numbers each with an associated direction, first indicated how many cells right to move, the next how many cells down.

 The turtle starts facing north by default.